-Note: If the policy requires a fetch from the server, it is an optimization to perform a get if modified (the request includes an If-Modified-Since [IMS] header) on a document that is still present in the cache.
+Note: If the policy requires a fetch from the server, it is an optimization to perform a get if modified maxage and maxstale

+(the request includes an If-Modified-Since [IMS] header) on a document that is still present in the cache.
 Squid performs this optimization.